-From a bygone era, bedding plants started as a way for our Victorian ancestors to show off the prestige of their gardens.
-Back when the countries landscape could be described as dull grassy areas, horticulturalists were tasked with finding something new and exotic.
-Something to add flurries of colour to gardens and landscapes all across the country.
-Flower beds soon became an excuse to show off to neighbours.
+Bedding plants started as a way for our Victorian ancestors to show off the prestige of their gardens.
+Back when the country’s landscape could be described as ‘dull grassy areas’, horticulturalists were tasked with finding new and exotic plants.
+They added flurries of colour to gardens and landscapes all across the land, and flower beds soon became an excuse to show off to neighbours.

 When bedding plants really started to take off, new varieties were being discovered all of the time which meant everyone had beautiful and vibrant gardens!
 This means that today there are so many wonderful and wild variations of bedding plants that you’re spoilt for choice!

 We’ve selected our absolute favourite bedding plants and must-haves for your garden, with some hints and tips on how to display these magnificent plants.

 Begonias are popular in many garden displays.
 These versatile flowers can be planted in flower beds & borders but also look great potted around the patio.
 Their heritage lies deep within the rainforest which means they don’t worry about shaded areas.

 The commander-in-chief of your garden, the F1 president brings bright vibrant colours contrasted with elegant deep green foliage!
 Perfect for hanging baskets and as potted plants.
 The best part is, they come in a range of plug sizes to suit when you’re ready to plant them!

 The best part about Cosmos plants is the size and individuality of the flowers!
 These flowers really show how decorative a garden can be.
 Long stems with very vibrant, colourful flowers makes them really stand out in flower borders.
 Naturally, our favourite is: